willbrasic/Hooked_on_Flavor/README.md

 ## Overview

-This repository contains the code for [*Hooked on Flavor: Addiction, Present Bias, and the Consequences of E-Cigarette Flavor Policy*](https://drive.google.com/file/d/1QVyke0nyIxgv5jUvWM3OXV3niEwzh9I5/view?usp=drive_link), examining how flavored e-cigarette regulations affect addiction and consumer behavior through a dynamic structural model.
-The paper estimates a finite mixture dynamic model of addiction for cigarette and e-cigarette demand using Nielsen Homescan (HMS) panel data from 2021-2023.
-The model captures addiction dynamics, habit formation, preference heterogeneity across latent household types, and the role of teens and young adults (TYA) in driving flavored e-cigarette adoption.
+This repository contains the code for [*Hooked on Flavor: Addiction, Present Bias, and the Consequences of E-Cigarette Flavor Policy*](https://drive.google.com/file/d/1QVyke0nyIxgv5jUvWM3OXV3niEwzh9I5/view?usp=drive_link), examining how flavored e-cigarette regulations affect addiction and consumer behavior through a dynamic structural model using Nielsen Homescan (HMS) panel data from 2021-2023.
+The model features addiction and flavor stocks, heterogeneous flavor preferences by household age composition, and unobserved heterogeneity.

-The counterfactual analysis evaluates the welfare and public health effects of several FDA flavor regulation policies, including comprehensive flavor bans, FDA-unauthorized product restrictions, and per-mL flavor taxes.
+The counterfactual analysis evaluates the addiction and consumer surplus effects of several FDA flavor regulation policies, including comprehensive flavor bans, FDA-unauthorized product restrictions, and per-mL flavor taxes.

 ---